pritam-kr/quiz/README.md

 ## Key Features

-- Users can do simple login using name and email.
+- Users can do a simple login using their name and email.
-- Multiple choise question with timer feature
+- Multiple choice questions with a timer feature
-- Users can see status for question attended, visited, and correct answer.
+- Users can see the status of questions attended, visited, and correct answers.
-- Playing history of attened quizs
+- Playing history of attended quiz
-- Quizs on General knowladge, hisory and science
+- Quizs on General knowledge, history, and science

 ## Getting Started